NativeScript/docs-v7/docs/ui/basics.md

 ---
 title: The Basics
 description: Learn the basic principles of designing a user interface with NativeScript.
 In NativeScript, you can design the UI using XML and CSS.
+The article describes the usage of the Frame in NativeScript app as well as how to pass and receive context.
+The examples show how to navigate in the app, how to define custom component and how to load XML dynamically.
 position: 10
 slug: ui-basics
 previous_url: /ui-with-xml,/ui/ui-with-xml